COVID-19 Frequently Asked Questions for Students (Updated May 28, 2020 at 12:00 p.m.)

 Questions about Continuation of Classes and On-Campus Services

 Are classes cancelled?

 Effective Monday, March 30th classes at Normandale are back in session in online formats.
 Please check your email and D2L to learn more about course plans from your instructors and find the information you need to be ready.
-Do not come to campus for classes unless you have been instructed to do so.
 Classes will continue in alternate formats until the end of the semester.